m9in1/Simple-Stopwatch--Android-/README.md

-# Its my first Android-project => Its bad, please no use this code
+# Its my first Android-project => Its have really bad code base, please no use this code
 Simple stopwatch for my needs.
 Right now realized:
 1. Stopwatch
 2. Activation/deactivation on volume button